yujinrobot/yujin_lidar_v2/README.md

 you should modify the value of 'max_clouds' parameter in ~/catkin_ws/src/yrl_to_cloud/launch/assemble.launch and values of 'N_SCAN', 'ang_res_y', 'ang_bottom' in ~/catkin_ws/src/LeGO-LOAM/LeGO-LOAM/include/utility.h

 'max_clouds': As the vertical field of view increases, the buffer size must be increased.
 Because, to explore point clouds between consecutive frames for the full range of field of view, proportional amount of point clouds are needed.
+As 'max_clouds' increase, waiting time for mapping should be also increased. (scanning time of 1 cloud: 0.05 sec, scanning time for 'max_clouds': 0.05 * max_clouds)

 'N_SCAN': This variable represents the number of channels for multichannel LiDAR.
 For YRL3V2 mode 2, 24 is the optimum value.
 You can also adjust this value in proportion to the size of the vertical field of view.